m-habib/Bank-Simulator/README.md

   - The Bank:
     The bank charges a commission from the non-VIP accounts every 3 seconds.
     The commission is at a random rate in the range of 2%-4%.
-    An ATM can't open a new account at the same time as the bank charges a fee.
+    An ATM can't open a new account at the same time as the bank charges the commission .

   - Snapshot:
     The bank displays the current balance of all the accounts, sorted by account number. the display is updated every 0.5sec.